Fashion Design: Creative Tips for Aspiring Designers

 Core Principles of Fashion Design

 Fashion design brings together choices in aesthetics, color, proportion, and silhouette to create garments that are both visually appealing and functional.
-Understanding these fundamentals helps you create cohesive, attractive looks that express a clear point of view.
+Understanding these fundamentals helps you create cohesive, attractive looks that express a clear point of view, with personal expression being central to developing a unique design voice.

 Aesthetics and Style